Rules For the 2025 Players Challenge Cup

 Player/Coach Conduct

-Any player receiving a double yellow / red card or coach receiving an ejection shall be ineligible to participate in the remainder of that match, plus the following match.
+Any player receiving a double yellow / red card or coach receiving an ejection shall be ineligible to participate in the remainder of that match, plus that team's following match.

 Inclement Weather or Unexpected Termination of Play